 Likewise, in today’s gospel reading, Our Lord teaches us to pray with confidence and perseverance, because God is our Father and loves us with eternal love, of which He does not repent.
-We have heard these statements so many times that they may no longer seem to impress us, but they are the pure truth, which will fill us with confidence, and even boldness in our prayer.
+We have heard these statements so many times that they may no longer seem to impress us, but we should not give up; rather, we should be filled with confidence and a strong belief in prayers just as the lady above expressed.
 Thus, communion with God to which Jesus invites us is an experience that renews us internally: “Ask, and it will be given to you; search, and you will find; knock, and the door will be opened to you.
 For the one who asks always receives; the one who searches always finds; the one who knocks will always have the door opened to him.”
 Confident and persevering prayer does not disappoint, because God can only give good things to those who ask them for He knows our needs.
 Thus, at prayers, more than presenting our desires, we must abandon ourselves to God’s will with childlike confidence.

 Therefore, as we continually pray for ourselves and for others, may we also recourse to the angels and saints in heaven to continually intercede for us with their prayers, so that our song be like today’s Psalmist: “I thank you, Lord, with all my heart: you have heard the words of my mouth […] On the day I called, you answered; you increased the strength of my soul.”

 Paroquia Nossa Senhora de Fatima, Vila Sabrina, São Paulo, Brazil

 Amen, May his mercies help us to pray through out this lenten season and always.

 Thank you Padre for this powerful and explicit explanation of today’s scriptures.
 I pray for the grace of God to improve my prayer life.

 Amen and Amen.
 Loving Father have mercy on me and make me to be serious with my lenten obligations and to be more prayerful.
 Amen